Patt126/Ising/README.md

 nvcc -std=c++17 -Xcompiler "-fopenmp" ising_simulation.cu -o ising_simulation
 ```

 Note that the `-Xcompiler` flag is used to pass OpenMP-related flags to the host compiler invoked by nvcc.
+At the moment there is no combination of CUDA and OpenMP though.

 **Running the Simulation**